 Answer these questions for each workstation in the area.
-Also, examine workflows from the individual perspective.
+Also, examine clinical workflows from the individual perspective.
 Follow around individual physicians and other care providers to determine where they go during the day, which workstations and applications they use, and how much time they spend waiting for things to load.
 This information can serve as a guide to where to focus your efforts for improved identity and access management.

 Do a walk-through with your power users

 Every organization has 'power users' or individuals that people turn to for help with technology.
-Identify your power users and get these people to walk through their areas with you – you can glean invaluable insight into the real workflows.
+Identify your power users and get these people to walk through their areas with you – you can glean invaluable insight into the real clinical workflows.
 IT may understand the machines, but the power users understand the users and their workflows.

 From these individuals, you can discover the questions and problems care providers encounter regularly that might not reach help desk tickets.
-You also gain a better understanding of the most critical workflows in the area.
+You also gain a better understanding of the most critical clinical workflows in the area.

 Consider the differences by area and department